Alex-Anthony/SSW-322-A-Group-3-Health-Tracker-App/README.md

 - Create profile for the user.
 - Conduct trend analysis based on the insights derived from the interactive charts.

-# Break down of the React application setup and of Firebase and React Router:
+# Break down of our group's React application setup and of Firebase and React Router:

 1. **Firebase Integration**:
    - **Initialization**: The Firebase app is initialized using configurations imported from `firebaseConfig`.
 This initialization links the React app with the Firebase backend, enabling various services like authentication and database functionalities.